Skip to main content

 MESSAGE FROM THE CHIEF

-Our team performs a full range of heart, aortic, and thoracic surgeries, including complex congenital heart disease and treatments for end-stage heart and lung failure.
-We collaborate closely with medical colleagues to offer personalized, state-of-the-art care at several locations, including the University of Utah Hospital and Huntsman Cancer Institute.
+In the current era, our team performs the full range of heart, aortic, and thoracic surgeries, including complex congenital heart disease, the full spectrum of thoracic malignancies, and treatments for end-stage heart and lung failure.
+We collaborate closely with medical colleagues to offer personalized, state-of-the-art care at several locations, including the University of Utah Hospitals, Huntsman Cancer Institute, and Primary Children’s Hospital.

 We are shaping the future of heart and lung surgery through extensive research funded by the NIH, industry sponsors, and research foundations.
-Our research initiatives include mechanical circulatory support, stem cell therapy, heart recovery mechanisms, novel scaffolding and cell regeneration, and population science.
+Our research initiatives include mechanical circulatory support, mechanisms of heart recovery, ischemia reperfusion injury, genomics, health services, and population science.

-Our Thoracic Surgery Residency Program, accredited by the ACGME, offers comprehensive cardiac and thoracic surgery training over two years.
+Our Thoracic Surgery Residency Program, accredited by the ACGME, offers comprehensive cardiac and thoracic surgery training with 2 different programs: a traditional path for two years following general surgery residency and an 8-year integrated program for trainees graduating medical school.
 Additionally, we provide a non-ACGME fellowship in advanced heart failure, mechanical circulatory support, and transplantation.
+Our vision is to mentor the next generation of academic cardiothoracic surgical leaders.

-We are committed to excellence in education, research and clinical pursuits, shaping the future of cardiothoracic surgery.
+In sum, we are committed to excellence in education, research, and clinical pursuits, shaping the future of cardiothoracic surgery.
+Admittedly, our website is a continual work-in-progress, but we encourage you to explore it and contact us if you have any questions.

 HISTORY OF THE DIVISION OF CARDIOTHORACIC SURGERY